RISE Student Summer Research Opportunities

 Where: In-person on campus

 Description: The primary focus of our research is on understanding the formation and evolution of the universe through developing sensitive instruments for new telescopes to enable more precise measurements.
-The summer research projects will include the development of new tools and infrastructure for testing superconducting detectors for astronomical observations.
-Other possible projects include developing new codes to forecast different scientific capabilities with our upcoming telescope.

 Website for Project: experimentalcosmology.ucr.edu